 Digestive problems are a common reason for withdrawals or poor performance, so we didn't take any risks with the other ingredients either.

-The amount of magnesium in Ndure matches the amount lost during workout - a higher amount would destroy the tonicity and increase the possibility of digestive problems.
-For the same reason, there is no citric acid in the drink, which is a relatively harmless additive (except for the teeth), because it creates a fresh taste but destroys the tonic action of electrolytes.
+The amount of magnesium in Nrgy Unit Drink matches the amount lost during exercise - a higher amount would destroy the tonicity and increase the possibility of digestive problems. *For the same reason, there was initially no citric acid in the drink, which is a relatively harmless additive (except for the teeth), because it creates a fresh taste but destroys the tonic action of electrolytes.

 The minerals are in ionically suitable forms and adapted to work in a neutral medium, so the pH of the isotonic drink is crucial if we want either a hypertonic or isotonic solution.